Distributed Distance Sensitivity Oracles: Summary of Results

 \subsection{Prior Work}

-\paragraph{Distance Sensitivity Oracle} The DSO problem has been studied extensively in the sequential setting~(e.g. \cite{DemetrescuTCR08, BernsteinK09, WeimannY13,GrandoniW20,ChechikC20,GuR21}).
-No non-trivial algorithms for DSO have been studied in the distributed CONGEST setting, but some related problems have received attention.
-For computing replacement path distances between a single pair of vertices (RPaths), CONGEST algorithms and lower bounds were presented in~\cite{ManoharanR24rp} for directed and undirected, weighted and unweighted graphs with almost optimal bounds in most cases: these include a $\tilde{\Theta}(n)$ bound (tight up to polylog factors) for directed weighted graphs, and bounds almost matching $SSSP$ round complexity for undirected graphs.
-Very recently, matching CONGEST upper and lower bounds for RPaths in directed unweighted graphs were given in~\cite{chang2025}.
-A distributed $O(D\log n)$ algorithm for single source replacement paths in undirected unweighted graphs was given in~\cite{GhaffariP16}.
+\paragraph{Distance Sensitivity Oracles (DSO)} The DSO problem has been studied extensively in the sequential setting~(e.g. \cite{DemetrescuTCR08dso, BernsteinK08dso, BernsteinK09dso, WeimannY13, Ren22, DeyG24}).
+No non-trivial algorithms for DSO were known in the distributed CONGEST setting, but some related problems have received attention.

+Algorithms and lower bounds for computing replacement path distances for a single pair of vertices (RPaths) were presented in~\cite{ManoharanR24rp}, achieving almost optimal bounds in most cases: These include a $\tilde{\Theta}(n)$ round bound (tight up to polylog factors) for directed weighted graphs, and bounds almost matching $SSSP$ round complexity for undirected graphs; nontrivial upper and lower bounds were also presented for unweighted directed graph.
+Very recently, matching CONGEST upper and lower bounds for RPaths in directed unweighted graphs were given in~\cite{ChangCDMNS25}.
+A distributed $O(D\log n)$ algorithm for single source replacement paths in undirected unweighted graphs was given in~\cite{GhaffariP16fault}.

-Distributed constructions of fault-tolerant preservers and spanners have been studied~\cite{BodwinP23,Parter20,DinitzR20,Parter22} which construct a sparse subgraph that exactly or approximately preserves replacement path distances.
-These constructions do not appear to give an efficient procedure to compute replacement path or DSO distances.
-Distance oracle algorithms, which answer shortest path queries without any edge failures, have received some attention in the distributed setting: a CONGEST algorithm for $(3+\epsilon)$-approximate \textit{undirected} distance oracle was given in~\cite{CH2021Oracle}.
+Distributed constructions of fault-tolerant preservers and spanners have been studied~\cite{BodwinP23,DinitzR20, Parter22vertex}; these methods construct a sparse subgraph that exactly or approximately preserves replacement path distances.
+While these constructions could potentially be used during preprocessing, they do not seem to yield an efficient query procedure to answer DSO queries.

+Distance oracle algorithms, which preprocess the graph to answer approximate shortest path queries without any edge failures, have received some attention in the distributed setting: a CONGEST algorithm for $(3+\epsilon)$-approximate \textit{undirected} distance oracle was given in~\cite{CHLP21oracle}.
+There is no prior work on non-trivial distributed distance oracles for directed graphs.
-\paragraph{All Pairs Second Simple Shortest Paths} For a single pair of vertices, an $\tilde{O}(mn)$ sequential time algorithm for the 2-SiSP problem in directed weighted graphs was given in~\cite{yen1971finding}.
-For 2-APSiSP, a sequential $\tilde{O}(mn)$ time algorithm matching the 2-SiSP running time was given in~\cite{AgarwalR16}.
-A fine-grained sequential lower bound of $\Omega(mn)$ complementing these upper bounds was shown in~\cite{AgarwalR18} for directed weighted 2-SiSP.
-In the distributed setting, the problem of computing 2-SiSP for a single pair has been studied in~\cite{ManoharanR24rp} with both upper and lower bounds: these include an almost optimal $\tilde{\Theta}(n)$ bound for directed weighted graphs and a $\Theta(SSSP)$ bound for undirected graphs.